mikenewbuild/mikefallows/posts/shopify-theme-development-with-esbuild.md

 date: 2021-07-21
 layout: layouts/post.njk
 title: Shopify theme development with esbuild
-description: Leverage sass and bundle js imports with esbuild and using the new Shopify themes CLI.
+description: Leverage sass and bundle js imports with esbuild when using the new Shopify themes CLI.
 tags:
 - esbuild